 The Vitus Substance has a go-anywhere attitude with a wide tyre clearance allowing you to go as huge as you like.
 Immensely versatile, offering a great balance between a quality frame and great components with its Sora groupset, this is a versatile bike that can handle any challenge.

-The attraction of the Felt Broam is its incredible frame that will see you through all your adventure rides for years to come.
-Its Superlite custom-butted aluminium geometry is perfect for the aggressive road and adventure cyclist looking for responsiveness, agility, and robustness, dedicated to adventure with room to be upgraded and customised in line with the rider's skill and preference.
+The attraction of the Kona Rove is its incredible frame that will see you through all your adventure rides for years to come.
+Its strong aluminium-butted frame is perfect for the aggressive road and adventure cyclist looking for responsiveness, agility, and robustness, dedicated to adventure with room to be upgraded and customised in line with the rider's skill and preference.

 The best commuter bikes